SENSAAS/sensaas/README.md

 	Not tested

 ## Information on the third-party program nsc

 nsc is used to efficiently generate point cloud of molecules.
 It is written in C and was developed by Frank Eisenhaber who kindly accepted its use in SENSAAS:

-   *  references :
+References :

-   *  1. F.Eisenhaber, P.Lijnzaad, P.Argos, M.Scharf
-   *     "The Double Cubic Lattice Method: Efficient Approaches to
-   *     Numerical Integration of Surface Area and Volume and to Dot
-   *     Surface Contouring of Molecular Assemblies"
-   *     Journal of Computational Chemistry (1995) v.16, N3, pp.273-284
+1. F. Eisenhaber, P. Lijnzaad, P. Argos, M. Scharf, The Double Cubic Lattice Method: Efficient Approaches to Numerical Integration of Surface Area and Volume and to Dot Surface Contouring of Molecular Assemblies, *Journal of Computational Chemistry*, **1995**, 16, N3, pp.273-284.
-   *  2. F.Eisenhaber, P.Argos
-   *     "Improved Strategy in Analytic Surface Calculation for Molecular
-   *     Systems: Handling of Singularities and Computational Efficiency"
-   *     Journal of Computational Chemistry (1993) v.14, N11, pp.1272-1280
+2. F. Eisenhaber, P. Argos, Improved Strategy in Analytic Surface Calculation for Molecular Systems: Handling of Singularities and Computational Efficiency, 	*Journal of Computational Chemistry*, **1993**,14, N11, pp.1272-1280.

-Executables nsc (for Linux) and ncs-win (for windows) are included in the repository.
-In case it does not work on your system, you may have to compile it using the source file nsc.c in directory src:
+Executables nsc (for Linux) or ncs-win (for windows) are included in this repository.
+In case it does not work on your system, you may have to compile it using the source file nsc.c in directory src

-Linux ('nsc' is used to set the variable nscexe in python script sensaas.py):
+**for Linux**:

 	cc src/nsc.c -lm

-rename a.out as nsc:
+rename a.out as nsc because 'nsc' is used to set the variable nscexe in python script sensaas.py:

 	cp a.out nsc

-Windows ('nsc-win.exe' is used to set the variable nscexe in python script sensaas.py):
+**for Windows**:

-The current executable nsc-win.exe was compiled by using [http://www.codeblocks.org](http://www.codeblocks.org) rename the executable as nsc-win.exe
+The current executable nsc-win.exe was compiled by using [http://www.codeblocks.org](http://www.codeblocks.org).
+Rename the executable as nsc-win.exe because 'nsc-win.exe' is used to set the variable nscexe in python script sensaas.py

-Alternative to the use of nsc to generate point cloud:
 We recommend the use of nsc program but it exists an alternative by using PyMOL.
 Please contact us.

 ## Run Sensaas
-To align a Source molecule on a Target molecule, run:
+To align a Source molecule on a Target molecule (that does not move), run:

 	sensaas.py sdf molecule-target.sdf sdf molecule-source.sdf slog optim

 Example:

-	se
+	sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog optim

+Here, the source file *IMATINIB_mv.sdf* is aligned (moved) on the target file *IMATINIB.sdf*.
+The output *tran.txt* contains the transformation matrix allowing the alignment of the source file (see Source_tran.sdf).
+The slog file details results with final scores on the last line.
+In this example, the last line must look like:

+	gfit= 1.000 cfit= 0.999 hfit= 0.996 gfit+hfit= 1.996

+There are three different fitness scores but we only use 2 of them, gfit and hfit to calculate gfit+hfit.

+- gfit score estimates the geometric matching of point-based surfaces; It ranges between 0 and 1

+- hfit score estimates the matching of colored points representing pharmacophore features; It ranges between 0 and 1

+Thus, we calculate a hybrid score = gfit + hfit scores; It ranges between 0 and 2

+A gfit+hfit score close to 2.0 means a perfect superimposition.

+A gfit+hfit score > 1.0 means that similaries were identified.

 ## License
 Code released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)